Juliatduffy/StudyCat/README.md

-# StudyCat
+# Study cat

-Hi there!
-StudyCat is an interactive website designed to be played on a second monitor while you are studying to keep you focused.
+This is an interactive website designed to be played on a second monitor while you are studying to keep you focused.

 Hosted on GitHub pages at this link: [https://juliatduffy.github.io/StudyCat-Website/](https://juliatduffy.github.io/study-cat/)